The Internet Theater Magazine of Reviews, Features, Annotated Listings

 By Elyse SommerBackground Notes on Oklahoma!

 Actually, besides launching the integrated book musical, it also broke new ground with the book's always present dark undercurrents.
-And it's in ratcheting up that darkness that clearly offered the best road map to that fresh approach to directors of revivals.
+And it's ratcheting up that darkness that clearly offered the best road map to that fresh approach to directors of revivals.

 British director Trevor Nunn's 2002 revival (review link), did just that by intensifying the psychological aspects of Jud Fry's menacing presence.
 But both his Oklahoma! and Jack O'Brien's more recent revival of Carousel (review) were essentially more a case of minimizing and airbrushing the dated elements.